 Ned R. Sachs

 Ned is a graduate of Williams College, Columbia Law School, and New York University School of Law, Masters in Taxation.
-He worked for 25 years in the securities industry, initially five years with Goldman Sachs and the blance with Morgan Stanley as Managing Director, General Counsel, and Tax Counsel.
-He is a founding member of the Naples Winter Wine Festival, past president of Greater Naples Leadership, past board member of David Lawrence Foundation, Conservancy of Southwest Florida, and the Community Foundation of Collier County.
-He is also presently a board member of The Forum Club.
+He worked for 25 years in the securities industry, initially five years with Goldman Sachs and the balance with Morgan Stanley as Managing Director, General Counsel, and Tax Counsel.
+He is a founding member of the Naples Winter Wine Festival, past president of Greater Naples Leadership, past board member of David Lawrence Foundation, Conservancy of Southwest Florida, the Community Foundation of Collier County and The Forum Club.
 He is the 2007 recipient of the Parke Wright III Distinguished Leadership Award from Greater Naples Leadership and The Education Foundation's Man of Distinction in 2011.

 Juan D. Bendeck

 Juan D. Bendeck focuses his practice in estate planning, estate administration and asset protection planning.
 He formulates and drafts tax-efficient estate plans for his clients, including more advanced and novel estate planning techniques geared toward lessening estate and gift tax liability.
 His practice includes the administration of complex will s and trusts.
 Additionally, Juan works with physicians and other professionals interested in asset protection planning.
 Juan also assists his clients with the creation of entities (such as corporations and limited liability companies) started for a variety of reasons, such as a new business or for liability protection.